green-fox-academy/adambhun/project/Code as infrastructure.md

  `key_name` is the name of your EC2 key pair.
  `security_groups` is the array of AWS security groups the instance subscribes to.

- The connection block defines how an IAM user can connect to the instance.
+ The connection block defines how a user can connect to the instance.
 The standard user for an EC2 instance is "ec2-user", so root won't work.
 Refer to the `.pem` file you got when creating your EC2 key pair with this line:

  `private_key = "${file("./mal-ops-adm.pem")}"`